Is there an onsen in Singapore? I’m happy to report that the answer is yes!

 It can vary, but the hottest baths are usually around 42 degrees Celsius.
 Some have much cooler baths.
 The Japanese hot spring law defines an onsen as water, water vapour or other gases that emerge from the earth at least 25 degrees Celsius or with a minimum concentration of certain minerals.

 You should spend at least an hour.
-When you’ve finished showering, having a quick soak in the baths, and changing again, the hour is almost up.
+When you’ve finished showering, having a quick soak in the bath, and changing again, the hour is almost up.
 If you want to take your bath longer, two hours is a comfortable time.

 No, you must be naked inside the baths.
 Baths are usually sex-segregated because of this.
-Some onsens have a joint area where both men and women can enjoy soaking together.
+Some onsens have a joint area where men and women can enjoy soaking together.
 These areas are generally more like spas; sometimes, swimsuits are worn in this context.
-However, most onsen simply has separate areas for naked bathing.
+However, most onsen has separate areas for naked bathing.

 Yes, of course.
 Young accompanied children may enter either bath with their guardian.
 Older children should go to the bath assigned for their gender.
 Note that the onsen you are visiting may have a policy on the minimum age a child must be to enter the baths unaccompanied.